jonbirge/guac-stack/README.md

 # Getting Started

+## EULA

+Note that this compose stack pulls two containers from Glyptodon.
+You will need to create an account with them so that you can legally use their containers.
+For individuals employing their containers for personal use, they generously offer a license for free.
+That said, I know this isn't optimal; if somebody were willing to find open source alternatives to the Glyptodon containers, I would be grateful for that pull request!

 ## Configuration

 Rename the file called `config.env` to `.env` and edit the following content to match your system: